manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 }
 ```

 And that's it for the hard stuff.
-This will keep the transformation and inverse matrix values udpated whenever there is a change to the position, rotation, or scale.
-Next, we'll create the public properties that can be used to retrive the values needed from the camera to use witin the game.
+This will keep the transformation and inverse matrix values updated whenever there is a change to the position, rotation, or scale.
+Next, we'll create the public properties that can be used to retrieve the values needed from the camera to use within the game.

 ## Adding Camera Properties
+---
 The first two properties that we are going to add are for the TransformationMatrix and the InverseMatrix.
 Add the following to the Camera2D class.

 ```csharp